-As a novelist and essayist, her work has been praised for its ‘incandescent intelligence and a rare sensibility’ and her prizes include the Foundation of Australian Literary Studies’ Colin Roderick Award, the NSW Premier’s Literary Awards Peoples’ Choice, and the Bragg/UNSW Press Prize for Science Writing.
-Her novels – including The Railwayman’s Wife and A Hundred Small Lessons – have been published to critical acclaim and commercial success in Australia, the US, the UK and in translation.
+Ashley Hay is an award-winning novelist and essayist whose work has been praised for its ‘incandescent intelligence and a rare sensibility’.
+Her prizes include the Foundation of Australian Literary Studies’ Colin Roderick Award, the NSW Premier’s Literary Awards Peoples’ Choice, and the Bragg/UNSW Press Prize for Science Writing.
+Her books – including The Railwayman’s Wife and A Hundred Small Lessons – have been published to critical acclaim and commercial success in Australia, the US, the UK and in translation.
 A revised and updated edition of her popular 2002 narrative non-fiction book, Gum: The Story of Eucalypts and Their Champions, was published in late 2021.